OCHA-DAP/hdx-python-scraper/doc/main.md

 authorisations are needed for the website the scraper accesses, then the default Read object is returned.

-### AdminOne Class
+### AdminLevel Class

-More about the AdminOne class can be found in the
-[HDX Python Country](https://github.com/OCHA-DAP/hdx-python-country) library.
+More about the AdminLevel class can be found in the [HDX Python Country](https://github.com/OCHA-DAP/hdx-python-country) library.
 Briefly, that class accepts a configuration (which is shown below in YAML syntax) as follows: